-- A group of highly reactive gases known as "oxides of sulfur". - Emissions are produced from fossil fuel combustion at power plants (73%) and other industrial facilities (20%). - SO2 is linked to a number of adverse effects on the respiratory system. - SO2 in the ambient air is just one of several oxides of sulfur that contribute to air quality issues.
+- A group of highly reactive gases known as "oxides of sulfur". - Emissions are produced from fossil fuel combustion at power plants (73%) and other industrial facilities (20%). - SO2 is linked to several adverse effects on the respiratory system. - SO2 in the ambient air is just one of several oxides of sulfur that contribute to air quality issues.